ibm-cloud-docs/instructlab/getting-started.md

 1. Optional: Make updates to the taxonomy in your fork.
 This example adds rhyming questions to the [linguistics](https://github.com/instructlab/taxonomy/tree/main/compositional_skills/grounded/linguistics) directory.

     a.
-In your cloned fork, create a `/instructlab-taxonomy/compositional_skills/grounded/linguistics/rhyming_words/qna.yaml` file.
+In your fork, create a `/instructlab-taxonomy/compositional_skills/grounded/linguistics/rhyming_words/qna.yaml` file.

     b.
 In the `qna.yml` file, add a question related to rhyming words.
     ```yaml